zahran-musyaffa/garuda-apparel/README.md

 ## Why Django framework chosen as starting point for learning software development
 I think because Django already has many feature template, so students doesnt need to start from beginnning and go to software consept like MVT.

+## Feedback for TA for Tutorial 1
+none